nolenphya/retweet-bot/README.md

 pip install textblob
 pip install tweepy
 ```

+Now, if you haven't at this point, you will need to get your developer account & API key.
+There are much better guides on that which already exist.
+Here's a start: https://developer.twitter.com/en/docs/authentication/oauth-1-0a

 Download the retweet-bot folder.
 Set it as your working directory in whatever environment you're using.

+You

 Start retweeting by typing in your terminal:

 ```bash
 Python retweet.py